Last updated on September 18th, 2023 at 02:44 pm

 2. Add this note to your check register.

 When your statements arrive for each current period, double-check your account information.
-While check voiding should prevent anyone from depositing or cashing the check, keeping an eye on your account is still a good idea.
+While check voiding can prevent anyone from depositing or cashing the check, keeping an eye on your account is still a good idea.

 Keeping a photocopy of void checks can also protect you if somehow an old check you intended to void ever gets presented to a bank in the future.